-1. INTRODUCTION
+27 1.
+INTRODUCTION

-The radial flux density in the air-gap sets up a force of attraction between the stator and the rotor surfaces.
+29 The radial flux density in the air-gap sets up a force of attraction between the stator and the 30 rotor surfaces.
 In a symmetrical machine, the radial stresses distributions are balanced resulting in zero net force on the rotor.
-However, when rotor short circuits occur, coils with shorted-turns operate at lower temperatures than coils without shorted-turns.
-This is because the heating resulting from I2R losses are lower in the effected coil which is traversing a shorter copper path, therefore the coil resistance is lower.
-Turns shorted cause an unequal distribution of active turns between poles and thus cause unequal heating of the rotor leading to a magnetic asymmetry in the air-gap.
-Thus, the radial forces of attraction are no longer balanced, and may cause the individual parts of the machine to vibrate and thus develop noise.
+However, when rotor short circuits occur, these latter 31 32 operate at lower temperatures than coils without shorted-turns.
+Turns shorted cause an unequal distribution of active turns between poles and thus cause unequal heating of the 33 34 rotor leading to a magnetic asymmetry in the air-gap.
+If the percentage of total turns shorted 35 out is small, the generator may be able to run at rated load for long time without further 36 problems.
+However, when larger shorted-turns occur, they can cause operating conditions 37 that may limit unit loads.
+Thus, higher field current is required to maintain a specific load.
+38 This higher field currents will result in an increase in I2R loss for the entire rotor winding, and thus the total heat generated by the field will be increased when compared to operating at 39 40 the same load factors without shorted turns.
+With a magnetic asymmetry in the air-gap, the 41 radial forces of attraction are no longer balanced, and may cause the individual parts of the 42 machine to vibrate and thus develop noise.
 The resultant force created by the unbalanced forces of attraction is called unbalanced magnetic pull (ump).
-There are different factors causing unbalanced magnetic pull [1], [2], the main one being rotor eccentricity [3].
+There are different factors 43 44 causing unbalanced magnetic pull [1], [2], the main one being rotor eccentricity [3].

-The field in the air-gap is dependent on the eccentricity [4], which can occur due to inaccurate positioning of the rotor with respect to the stator, mechanical unbalance, bearing and misalignment problems [5],[6],[7] on the saturation of the stator, and on many other factors [1].
-Many other works have also looked at the eccentricity as a major cause of the asymmetrical field in the air-gap [8],[9],[10].
-The main results of ump being increased vibrations, increasing bearing load, bending of the rotor shaft etc...
-However, an electrical breakdown in the rotor winding or in the stator winding, also causes an asymmetry between the poles, and can lead to additional ump and vibration [11], [12],[13],[14].
+46 The field in the air-gap is dependent on the eccentricity [4], which can occur due to 47 inaccurate positioning of the rotor with respect to the stator, mechanical unbalance, bearing and misalignment problems [5],[6],[7] on the saturation of the stator, and on many other 48 49 factors [1].
+Many other works have also looked at the eccentricity as a major cause of the 50 asymmetrical field in the air-gap [8],[9],[10].
+The main results of ump being increased 51 vibrations, increasing bearing load, bending of the rotor shaft etc...
+However, an electrical 52 breakdown in the rotor winding or in the stator winding, also causes an asymmetry between 53 the poles, and can lead to additional ump and vibration [11], [12], [13], [14].